MatKoranda/home-todo/README.md

  4) update DB
  5) update your repo
  6) Create new web app in Azure
-    -choose your GitHub repository
+    - choose your GitHub repository
-    -let the app upload
+    - let the app upload
-    -to include CD, check the continuous deployment (you have to fix YML file thats automatically created in your workflow folder) with this, every merge into Master will call this action and automatically update the deployed app on Azure!
+    - to include CD, check the continuous deployment (you have to fix YML file thats automatically created in your workflow folder)
+    -
+with this, every merge into Master will call this action and automatically update the deployed app on Azure!